 This was the hard part.
 I’ve always thought I don’t need a lot of stuff to be happy.
 Perhaps you think the same, right?
 But which of the things you own can you actually live without?
 Almost surely, the answer won’t be that simple.

 Like I said, we had to downsize.
 Really downsize.
-The closets at the new house are considerably smaller that at the old house.
-Plus, there’s one less bedroom, so space is seriously limited.
+The closets at the new house were considerably smaller than at the old house.
+Plus, there was one less bedroom, so space was seriously limited.